-^{}Contact: CERGE-EI, Politickych veznu 7, 111 21 Prague 1, Czech Republic.
+\Contact: CERGE-EI, Politickych veznu 7, 111 21 Prague 1, Czech Republic.
 Email: radim.bohacek@cerge-ei.cz, michal.kejak@cerge-ei.cz.
 First version: September 2002.
-For helpful comments we thank Jim Costain, Max Gillman, Marek Kapicka, Josep Pijoan-Mas, Galyna Vereshchagina, and the participants at the CNB/CERGE-EI Macro Workshop 2004, SED 2004 conference, ESEM 2006 in Vienna, the Macroeconomic Seminar at the Federal Reserve Bank of Minneapolis, University of Southern California and Cardiff University Business School.
+For helpful comments we thank Jim Costain, Max Gillman, Marek Kapička, Josep Pijoan-Mas, Galyna Vereshchagina, and the participants at the CNB/CERGE-EI Macro Workshop 2004, SED 2004 conference, and the Macroeconomic Seminar at the Federal Reserve Bank of Minneapolis.
 We are especially grateful to Michele Boldrin and Tim Kehoe for their support and advice.
-Anton Tyutin and Jozef Zubricky provided excellent research assistance.
+Anton Tyutin and Jozef Zubrický provided excellent research assistance.
 All errors are our own.
 CERGE-EI is a joint workplace of the Center for Economic Research and Graduate Education, Charles University, and the Economics Institute of the Academy of Sciences of the Czech Republic.